 We carry out our mission by providing professional development to teachers, teaching resources across the curriculum and nationally-normed assessment tools.
 We deliver our programs through in-person local workshops, partner organizations and online.

 Drawing on the expertise of university professors, we develop and update K-12 learning materials with a strong interactive component.
 To bring these lessons into the classroom, teachers receive instruction in both content and pedagogy, earning professional development credit and, in some cases, credits towards a master’s degree.
-Our curriculum is aligned to national standards in English and math, and with the voluntary national standards in economics (which we developed) and personal finance.
+Our curriculum is aligned to national standards in English and math, and with the national standards in economics and financial literacy (which we developed).
 Economics and finance are threaded into courses in math, history and even children’s literature, and offered at every level, from AP economics in high school to hands-on economics for the youngest learners.
-More than 5,500 high school students annually enter our National Economics Challenge, competing in creative problem solving and tests of their awareness of economic principles, world events and business news.
+More than 10,000 high school students annually enter our National Economics Challenge, competing in creative problem solving and tests of their awareness of economic principles, world events and business news.

 Nan J. Morrison